-Student employment can provide an educational experience outside the classroom with employment opportunities that may correspond to a student's interests, skills, and educational goals.
+Find part-time, paid student employment for an educational experience outside the classroom that corresponds to your interests, skills, and educational goals.

 You will know if you are eligible to apply to Federal Work-Study positions if you have a Federal Work-Study award included on your Financial Aid Award Letter.
-If you cannot locate a copy of your Award Letter, check your award on LOIS by logging in to www.lesley.edu/LOIS and reviewing "Financial Aid by Year."
-You may also contact the Office of Financial Aid to determine if you were awarded Federal Work-Study.
-You can stop by our offices to inquire in person (1815 Massachusetts Ave., 3rd Floor of University Hall), you can call at 617.349.8581, or you can send an email to firstname.lastname@example.org.
+If you cannot locate a copy of your Award Letter, check your award on LOIS by logging in to your LOIS account and reviewing "Financial Aid by Year."
+You may also contact the Financial Aid Office to determine if you were awarded Federal Work-Study.
+You can stop by our offices to inquire in person (1815 Massachusetts Ave., 3rd Floor of University Hall), you can call at 617.349.8760, or you can send an email to firstname.lastname@example.org.

 If you have not been awarded Federal Work-Study, you may apply for a Lesley Works Program position.
 The registration and application procedures for both programs are the same, but Federal Work-Study students will be given preferential consideration for available positions.
 It is important to know if you are eligible for Federal Work-Study because some departments only have Federal Work-Study positions available, while others have both.

 Lesley does not offer job placement services for Federal Work-Study and Lesley Works Program positions.
 We want you to be happy in your job and believe that the best way to promote job satisfaction is for you to be proactive in choosing your job.
-That said, should you find that you are having trouble locating a job, feel free to contact the Office of Financial Aid.
+That said, should you find that you are having trouble locating a job, feel free to contact the Financial Aid Office.

 You can explore available positions on the Lesley University Student Employment Job Postings website.
 The first day you are eligible to work will be the first day of class for the fall semester, or the first day of class for the spring semester.
 You are encouraged to complete the W-4 tax withholding form [pdf] (every student, every school year), and the I-9 employment eligibility verification form [pdf] (if needed) before applying for positions.
 More information on these forms are below.